 The Purina Tidy Cats Breeze Litter Box System offers everything you need when you’re starting out.
 However, we have to mention that these components are brand-specific.
 That means you have to purchase specific refills during upkeep.

 Aside from this recurring cost, we love the setup.
 The litter box itself is heavy-duty, making it last for years to come.
 The litter is paper pellet-based, making the waste biodegradable.
-It also requires absorbent pads that trap in heavy anomia smells for up to 7 days per cat.
+It also requires absorbent pads that trap in heavy ammonia smells for up to 7 days per cat.

 A major downfall here—if you don’t yet know what litter works best for your cat, this can be a pretty big commitment.
 It’s more expensive than most due to the additives in the box, but if your kitten says no—you’re stuck with an unusable litter box with no purpose.

-Buyer’s Guide: Selecting The Best Litter Box for Kittens
+Buyer’s Guide: Selecting the Best Litter Box for Kittens

 If you’re shopping for a litter box for your new addition, that probably isn’t the only task on your list.
 Bringing home a new kitten is an event full of anxieties and excitement.
 To make the process easier for you both, creating good bathroom habits early is essential.